RuleBasedIntegration/RuleBasedIntegration.github.io/usingRubi.md

 - `"Ratio"`: the rule-to-size ratio of the integration, i.e. the quotient of `"NumberOfRules"` and `"InputLeafCount"`.
 - `"Rules"`: the rule-numbers of the distinct rules used.

-### Advanced inspection of the integration

-If you want to inspect integration steps or the statistics as a normal Mathematica expression instead of printing them in a visually pleasing form, the `Steps`, `Step`, and `Stats` function take an option `RubiPrintInformation` that can be set to `False`.
+To inspect integration steps or the statistics as a normal Mathematica expression instead of displaying them in a visually pleasing form, the **Steps**, **Step**, and **Stats** functions take an option **RubiPrintInformation** that can be set to **False**.
 The information about the integration is then returned together with the antiderivative:

 ```mma
 Steps[Int[x, x], RubiPrintInformation -> False]